chsnell/dotfiles/README.md

 ## Overview

-This repo is a skeleton/template repo for tracking dotfiles.
+This repo is my private repo for tracking dotfiles based off the dfm template.
 It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating your dotfiles.

 ## Using this repo

-First, fork this repo.
+Don't.
+This is mine.

 Then, add your dotfiles: